 "I think my legs are still out on the pitch somewhere.
 I'll recover tomorrow though and make sure I am ready to go again next week.

-Haynes came in for Chris Stokes at left back in the EFL right now, having only conceded eight goals.
+Haynes came in to replace Chris Stokes at left back in the what is currently the best defence in the English Football League, having only conceded eight goals.

-The struggle has been down the other end for the Sky Blues, with Mark Robins' side only managing 14 goals so far.
+City's struggles have been down the other end of the field, with Robins' side only managing 14 goals so far.

 "I do not think we can think too much about it.
-When you start overthinking infront of goal you do miss things.
+When you start overthinking in front of goal you do miss things", he said.

 "It is going to come naturally.
 We have got some very good strikers so as soon as one goes in loads will follow.

 "The gaffer wants the fullbacks to join in and have a few shots ourselves.
 Jack [Grimmer] had a very good game today.
 His performance helped the team.

 "I even came close today with a header.
 I should have done better.
 It was one of those where on another day it could have ended up in the net.

 "Everyone at the club is professional enough to know that it is going to come.
 We just have to be patient.